AkinoriKahata/AkkyForClass/practiceMarkDown.md

 ### Xen's security feature
 **The point of Over whole architecture**
-1. dom0 as reference monitor
+1. Dom0 (aka Control Domain) as reference monitor
 - Dom0 (domain0) is initial domain which is started at boot timing of hyperxen hyper visor, and it is key component for security.
 Dom0 has privilege to manages domU (domain user).
 Basically, only dom0 can access the hardware directly.
 DomU have to communicate with dom0 to use syscall(hypercall in VM).
 Thanks to this architecture, xen may check the critical activities of domUs by dom0.
 - But sometimes, domU want to access drivers directly.
 In these cases, there are mechanism of DriverDomain, and also hardware can be passed thourh to the domU.

 2. XSM (Xen Security Module) and FLASK (Flux Advanced Security Kernel)
 - Provides **Mandatory Access control** like Security ENriched LInux (SELinux).

-3. TCB
+3. TCB (Trusted Computer Base)
-- For tamper proof, Xen has a much larger TCB, and more flexible
+- Xen's TCB is relatively large.
+Xen's TCB includes Contorol domain (Dom0) and hypervisor layer.
+Dom0 has toolstacks, dom0 kernel whicha includes drivers.
+Hypervisor layers has memory management unit (mmu), scheduler and xen security module (xsm).
+There is difficult concept that Large TCB is good or not but ....

 4. Verification
 - Xode - 200k + LOC